-27.5.2.8 Per-20 MHz Virtual CS
+27.5.2.8 Per-20 MHz Virtual CS (#8555)

 Per-20 MHz Virtual CS allows non-AP HE STAs to indicate the virtual CS on a 20 MHz granularity during UL MU CS.
+Per-20 MHz Virtual CS may only be used by HE STAs operating in the 5 GHz band.
+An HE STA that implements the Per-20 MHz Virtual CS has dot11Per20MHzVirtualCSOptionImlemented equal to true.

-A non-AP STA with dot11Per20MHzVirtualCSOptionImlemented set to true shall maintain an internal variable OBSS_BW to record the channel bandwidth of PPDUs identified as inter-BSS or cannot be identified as intra-BSS or inter-BSS.
-Whenever a non-AP STA with dot11Per20MHzVirtualCSOptionImlemented set to true receives a PPDU identified as inter-BSS or cannot be identified as intra-BSS or inter-BSS, the STA shall update the OBSS_BW as described below.
+A non-AP HE STA with dot11Per20MHzVirtualCSOptionImlemented set to true shall maintain an internal variable OBSS_BW to record the channels overlapped by PPDUs identified as inter-BSS or cannot be identified as intra-BSS or inter-BSS.
+Whenever a non-AP HE STA with dot11Per20MHzVirtualCSOptionImlemented set to true updates its Basic NAV as described in 27.2.3 (Updating two NAVs), the STA shall update the OBSS_BW as described below.
 Note that the method of identifying a PPDU as intra-BSS or inter-BSS is described in 27.2.1 (Intra-BSS and inter-BSS frame determination).

-A non-AP STA with dot11Per20MHzVirtualCSOptionImlemented set to true shall update the OBSS_BW with the channel bandwidth information indicated by the RXVECTOR parameter CH_BANDWIDTH if all of the following conditions are met:

-— The PPDU that carried the information of the RXVECTOR parameter is identified as an HE PPDU, a VHT PPDU or an HT PPDU

-— The indicated channel bandwidth is larger than the current OBSS_BW value

-A non-AP STA with dot11Per20MHzVirtualCSOptionImlemented set to true shall update the OBSS_BW as 20 MHz if all of the following conditions are met:

-— The PPDU is identified as a non-HT PPDU and the RXVECTOR parameter NON_HT_MODULATION is OFDM

-— The indicated channel bandwidth is larger than the current OBSS_BW value

-A non-AP STA with dot11Per20MHzVirtualCSOptionImlemented set to true shall update the OBSS_BW with the channel bandwidth information indicated by the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT if all of the following conditions are met:
+If a non-AP HE STA with dot11Per20MHzVirtualCSOptionImlemented set to true is able to determine the channel width information from the received PPDU and if the channel width is larger than the current OBSS_BW value, the STA shall update the OBSS_BW based on the channel width information.

-— The PPDU that carried the information of the RXVECTOR parameter is identified as a non-HT PPDU and the RXVECTOR parameter NON_HT_MODULATION is NON_HT_DUP_OFDM

-— The TA field of the MAC header in a frame carried in the PPDU indicates a bandwidth signaling TA

-— The indicated channel bandwidth is larger than the current OBSS_BW value

-If a non-AP STA with dot11Per20MHzVirtualCSOptionImlemented set to true is not able to determine the channel bandwidth information from the received PPDU, OBSS_BW shall be set to a value equal to the STA’s operating channel width.
+If a non-AP HE STA with dot11Per20MHzVirtualCSOptionImlemented set to true is not able to determine the channel width information from the received PPDU, OBSS_BW shall be set to a value equal to the STA’s operating channel width.

-A non-AP STA with dot11Per20MHzVirtualCSOptionImlemented set to true shall set OBSS_BW to 0 when the basic NAV is reset or when the basic NAV counts down to 0.
+A non-AP HE STA with dot11Per20MHzVirtualCSOptionImlemented set to true shall set OBSS_BW to 0 when the basic NAV is reset or when the basic NAV counts down to 0.

-The encoding of OBSS_BW is defined in Table 27-xx (OBSS_BW encoding).
+The encoding of OBSS_BW is implementation dependent except that a value of 0 indicates that OBSS_BW is not set.